JakeStets5/public-swine-fever-frontend/README.md

 ## Usage
 **Note:** This repository is for reference only.

+**Note:** The backend is needed to operate the website.
+The backend code can be found [here](https://github.com/JakeStets5/public-swine-fever-backend)

 ### Steps to Submit a Test:
 1. **Sign In:** Users must sign in before they can submit a test.
 A login page is provided to authenticate users.
 2. **Select a City:** Use the dropdown menu to select the city from which the test is being submitted.